gortonator/bsds-6650/labs/lab-3.md

 Note that this servlet will take _at least_ 1 second to respond.
 This delay is inserted to simulate the processing delay in a real application.

 ### Build a HTTP Client
 We now need to build a Java client that will call our server.
 We'll use the Apache HttpClient library.
 There's an excellent tutorial [here](https://hc.apache.org/httpclient-3.x/tutorial.html).

-Here are a [Java 11 HttpClient Examples](https://mkyong.com/java/java-11-httpclient-examples/) and the [mvn dependency](http://www.java2s.com/Open-Source/Maven_Repository/Http/httpclient/httpclient_4_3_1.htm).
+You could also look at the [Java 11 HttpClient Examples](https://mkyong.com/java/java-11-httpclient-examples/) and the [mvn dependency](http://www.java2s.com/Open-Source/Maven_Repository/Http/httpclient/httpclient_4_3_1.htm).

-It shouldn't take more than a few minutes to work through the tutorial and the code example at the end provides all you need for your client.
+It shouldn't take more than a few minutes to work through the tutorials and the code example at the end provides all you need for your client.
 Steal selectively :)

 Test the client against your server.
-When it connects and get a valid response. move on to the next section.
+When it connects and get a valid response, move on to the next section.

 ### Make the client multithreaded
 We want to create a client that exerts a load on our server using multiple threads.
 There's an example from the lecture in Week 2 that provides a template for this - RequestCountBarrier.java.